Dr. Emily Alden Hennessy

 6. Smith, N. Z., Vasquez, P. J., Emelogu, N. A., Hayes, A. E., Engebretson, J., & Nash, A. J. (2020).
 The Good, the Bad, and Recovery: Adolescents describe the advantages and disadvantages of Alternative Peer Groups.
 Substance abuse: research and treatment, 14, 1178221820909354.

-Emily A. Hennessy, Ph.D. is an Assistant Professor at Harvard Medical School and Associate Director of Biostatistics at the Recovery Research Institute (RRI).
+Emily A. Hennessy, Ph.D. is a Member of the Faculty at Harvard Medical School and Associate Director of Biostatistics at the Recovery Research Institute (RRI).
 Dr. Hennessy’s research examines factors associated with health behavior change among adolescents.
 Her primary area of research, adolescent substance use disorder treatment and recovery, is currently funded by a career development award (K01) from the National Institute on Alcohol Abuse and Alcoholism.
 This study examines social network and recovery capital mechanisms of the recovery process in adolescents using social identity mapping.
 Dr. Hennessy completed her Ph.D. in Community Research and Action at Vanderbilt University where she worked as a graduate research assistant on the first national empirical study of the effectiveness of Recovery High Schools (RHS), schools for youth with substance use disorders and comorbid diagnoses.
 This work led to her creation of the Recovery Capital Model for Adolescents (RCAM) an extension of the previous recovery capital model generated for adults.
 She completed her postdoctoral fellowship at the University of Connecticut in the Systematic Health Action Research Program Lab.